bitmovin/bitmovin-go/README.md

 # [![bitmovin](http://bitmovin-a.akamaihd.net/webpages/bitmovin-logo-github.png)](http://www.bitmovin.com)

+# New API Client (Recommended)

+`bitmovin-go` is the legacy Bitmovin API client for Golang.

+We recommend using the new client, which you can find at [bitmovin-api-sdk-go](https://github.com/bitmovin/bitmovin-api-sdk-go).
+Using the new client guarantees 100% specification conformity at any given time and access to all features of the API as soon as they are released.

+---

+## bitmovin-go

 Golang-Client which enables you to seamlessly integrate the [Bitmovin API](https://bitmovin.com/video-infrastructure-service-bitmovin-api/) into your projects.
 Using this API client requires an active account.
 [Sign up for a Bitmovin API key](https://bitmovin.com/bitmovins-video-api/).